Public lending right

 What could it look like?

-After exploring the data in a web format, it was interesting to imagine what a PLR dataset could look like as a simple spreadsheet.
-Maybe something like this (with more rows).
+It was interesting to imagine what a PLR dataset could look like as a flat spreadsheet.

-That’s down to the British Library, but I don’t think there’s any sinister reason that it isn’t, other than that the demand hasn’t been there.
+This is down to the British Library, but I don’t think there’s any sinister reason that it isn’t, other than that the demand hasn’t been there.
 So if we want it we need to ask for it!
-The British Library have a good Library Labs project, which encourages open reuse of various of their collections.
-And they have also been generally very good about open data.
+The British Library have a good Library Labs project, which encourages open reuse of their collections.
+And they have also been generally good about open data.
 So maybe it’s just a matter of time.